-The plastic lumber industry, as well as composite decking, has experienced substantial growth over the last ten years, largely due to its increasing popularity as a low-maintenance, long lasting alternative to wood.
+The plastic lumber industry, has experienced substantial growth over the last 25 years, largely due to its increasing popularity as a low-maintenance, long lasting alternative to wood.
 However, there are a variety of wood-substitutes, each with their own distinct properties and characteristics.

 Wood has been a standard building material for centuries.
 However, with the rise of global warming and deforestation, wood-alternatives are increasing in popularity and use.
 Thanks to modern technology, we have been able to create a product that will decrease the need for wood materials.